leadcentaur/podify/README.md

-This was my first TypeScript Project.
+This was my first TypeScript project.